 Design Circle is a voluntary group of creative and construction professionals engaged in the built environment, with active participants ranging from architects and artists to planners and project managers.

 Design Circle promotes excellence in the spaces and places formed in and around our built environment, and delivers exhibitions, competitions, charrettes, seminars and wider social activities to support this outcome.

 Design Circle was established in 2008 and is formally constituted as the southern branch of the Royal Society of Architects in Wales, itself part of the Royal Institute of British Architects.

 Design Circle ran a successful design charrette in 2016 called “MUD”, Metro Urban Density, which looked at the potential positive impacts that could be generated around the new Metro proposals for the South Wales Capital Region.
 We also ran a mini follow-up focused on the Rhiwbina station in 2017 called #flashMUD.

 These events have all highlighted the need for creative thinking about the benefit that the new Metro could bring to the people and communities within the region.
-Design Circle continues to champion this approach and will be launching #MyPerfectMetro in June 2019.
+Design Circle continues to champion this approach and launched #MyPerfectMetro in June 2019.

 For further information, including the full MUD report, film and link to the #MyPerfectMetro game click below:

 Every year we launch our popular Skyline drawing competition.
 Open to all, we set a different challenge each year but with the same running theme... you have to represent your vision with a single, continuous hand-drawn line on A3 paper and prizes are awarded to the best entries.

 This year's theme was 'borders' and the competition winners will be announced shortly.
 Previous years themes have included 'great welsh interiors', 'iconic welsh landscapes' and 'future view of a welsh skyline'